Loader

 • Blood tests are performed to look for specific allergens responsible for triggering the immune system and causing all the symptoms.

 These tests are usually followed by a special diet in which you avoid or eat less of a food to which you may be allergic to see if your symptoms improve.
 It is also called a preventive mechanism to cope with allergies.
+Screening for an allergy for a diagnosis is important to determine the right allergy management and treatment plan.

-What Are the Treatments Available For Allergies?
+What Are the Treatments Available for Allergies?

-• Avoiding things you are allergic to.
+• Avoiding things that you are allergic to.

 • Taking anti-histamines to relieve the extent of symptoms.